 - Resist the temptation to become defensive.
 Do you jump in and cut off criticism with knee-jerk reactions?
 If so, you may escalate the situation.
 Tough critics can grow more determined to zap you again next time.
 And in these cases, there will be a next time.
 Stay open-minded.

 - Ask for clarification.
-One of the best aproaches to handle criticism is to listen carefully, let the person finish, and then ask for specific clarifications.
-That way, you hear their full point of view and stand the best chance to correct what’s may need to be fixed.
+One of the best approaches to handling criticism is to listen carefully, let the person finish, and then ask for specific clarifications.
+That way, you hear their full point of view and stand the best chance to correct what may need to be fixed.

 Learning to conquer criticism gracefully is a sign of leadership and maturity.
 It communicates respect – both for yourself and the others who share their viewpoints.

-Just don’t fall into the trap of doling out cruel criticisms youself.
+Just don’t fall into the trap of doling out cruel criticisms yourself.
 Shallow criticism without direction is a useless power play.